fuseraft/kiwi/README.md

 #### Example Web Application

 Below is a simple HTTP web application.
+You can find the application [here](examples/webapp/web.🥝).

 ```ruby
 import "@kiwi/web" as web